Disentanglement via Mechanism Sparsity Regularization: A New Principle for Nonlinear ICA: Disentanglement via Mechanism Sparsity Regularization

-\end{enumerate} In that case, we write $\theta \sim_L \tilde{\theta}$. \end{definition} Hence, two models are linearly equivalent if they entail the same data manifold $\gX$ and their respective representation $\bff^{-1}(x)$ and $\tilde{\bff}^{-1}(x)$ transformed through $\bfT$ are the same everywhere on~$\gX$ \textit{up to an affine transformation}.
+\end{enumerate} In this case, we write $\theta \sim_L \tilde{\theta}$. \end{definition} Hence, two models are linearly equivalent if they entail the same data manifold $\gX$ and their respective representations $\bff^{-1}(x)$ and $\tilde{\bff}^{-1}(x)$ transformed through the element-wise sufficient statistic $\bfT$ are the same everywhere on~$\gX$ \textit{up to an affine transformation}.

+In the Gaussian case, with variance fixed to one, $\bfT(z) := z$ and $\bflambda$ outputs the usual mean parameter $\mu$ (here, $k=1$).
+The first condition therefore means we can go from one representation to another via an affine transformation.

-Notice that this notion of proximity between representations does not live up to the announced ambition of this paper, which is to \textit{discover the latent variables}.
-The matrix $L$ might still ``mix up'' the variables in the sense that one component of $\bff^{-1}$ corresponds to multiple components of $\tilde{\bff}^{-1}$.
-However, if $L$ happens to have a (block-)permutation structure, we have a one-to-one correspondence between the coordinates of the first representation and those of the second.
-To see this, recall that $\bfT$ is ``block-wise'' in the sense that each $z^t_i$ affects only the block $\bfT_{(i-1)k + 1:ik}(z^t)$ and nothing else.
+Suppose $\theta$ corresponds to the data generating process, while $\hat{\theta}$ is some learned model.
+Both being linearly equivalent is not enough to declare the learned representation disentangled, since the matrix $L$ might still ``mix up'' the variables i.e.\ one component of $\bff^{-1}$ corresponding to multiple components of $\hat{\bff}^{-1}$.
+However, if $L$ happens to have a (block-)permutation structure, we have a one-to-one correspondence between the ground truth latent factors of the data and the coordinates of the learned representation.